adamcharnock/lightbus/docs/explanation/events.md

-    Failure to specify `listener_name` in the above example will result in each message going to **either** one listener or the other, which is almost certainly not what you want.
+    Failure to specify `listener_name` in the above example will result in each message going to **either** one listener or the other, but never to both.
+This is almost certainly not what you want.

 ## Process names